 Marjoke uses qualitative approaches and likes to use participatory, visual methods like Photo Voice.
 She has facilitated youth-led research, and in her research with young people she often uses creative methods such as storytelling, arts, and theatre.
 She mainly works in countries in East and Sub-Saharan Africa, especially Zimbabwe, Uganda and Ethiopia.

 Many of her research projects are conducted in collaboration with civil society actors, designed to inform their programmes and strategies.
 For instance, a study for Plan International UK helped to inform advocacy regarding UNSCR 2250 on Youth, Peace and Security.
 Project outputs often include multimedia outputs that enhance research uptake and impact.
-See for instance the documentary ‘’ on citizenship in the Acholi region, post-conflict northern Uganda.
+See for instance the documentary The Governance Gap on citizenship in post-conflict Acholi region, in northern Uganda.